vtrifonov-esfiddle/Meditate/UserGuide.md

 ### 4. Global Settings

-From the session picker screen hold the menu button (for Vivoactive 3 hold on the screen/Vivoactive 4 and Venu - hold the back button) until you see the Session settings menu.
+From the session picker screen hold the menu button (for Vivoactive 3/ Venu 2 hold on the screen/Vivoactive 4 and Venu - hold the back button) until you see the Session settings menu.
 Select the Global Settings Menu.
 You see a view with the states of the global settings.

 ![Global settings](userGuideScreenshots/globalSettings.png)